 - In healthy travellers, the illness is most likely to be mild.

 - More severe illness is more likely in those who live in poverty and are unable to access safe water and food.

-- More severe illness is more likely in those with underying health problems such as immunosuppression, liver disease or malnutrition.
+- More severe illness is more likely in those with underlying health problems such as immunosuppression, liver disease or malnutrition.

-Fluid replacement is the mainstay of treatment and antibiotic therapy may be used in severe illness.
+Fluid replacement is the mainstay of treatment.
+Antibiotic therapy may be used in severe illness.